Former Bengal CM Buddadeb Bhattacharya hospitalised with breathing problems | Politics

 - India

-Former West Bengal chief minister Buddhadeb Bhattacharya was on Saturday afternoon admitted to a city-based hospital after he complained of breathlessness, officials said.
+Former West Bengal chief minister Buddhadeb Bhattacharya was on Saturday afternoon admitted to a city-based hospital after he complained of breathing complications, officials said.

-Bhattacharya (79) was immediately put in the critical care unit of the private hospital where he was rushed from his Palm Avenue residence via a green corridor.
+The 79-year-old was rushed to the private hospital from his Palm Avenue residence via a green corridor and immediately put on non-invasive ventilation.

+Later in the night, he was shifted to invasive ventilation after his condition deteriorated, they said. ''Bhattacharya was admitted with lower respiratory tract infection and Type 2 respiratory failure.
+He was initially put on non-invasive ventilation, antibiotics, and other supportive management.
+Necessary investigations have been done and the reports are awaited.
+His oxygen saturation deteriorated to 70 per cent in the afternoon and he became unconscious, following which he was rushed to the hospital,'' the official told PTI.

+''We decided to put him on invasive ventilation after there was not much improvement.
+His condition is very critical.
+Our doctors are closely monitoring his condition.
+Necessary clinical examinations are also being conducted,'' he added.

 Bhattacharya, who was the chief minister from 2000 to 2011, has been suffering from COPD (chronic obstructive pulmonary disease) and other old age-related ailments for quite some time.